 If you meet these criteria you can apply through UCAS.

 Some previous experience of understanding people and possession of good communication skills help in interview.
 Candidates also take part in an observed group discussion with a number of other candidates.
 The group is asked to discuss a question relating to social work for around 30 minutes.
-The discussion is observed by a lecturer and two service users or carers.

 This selection process is in line with other social work courses and is also consistent with guidance from social work's professional and regulatory bodies.